 1. Online shopping is a great way to find items that are out of stock at your local store.
 As an example, if you are unable to find a certain size of jeans at the store in your area, you can look on the store's website and find out if they are accessible to be shipped to you.

-3. If you're purchasing clothes or shoes online, be careful with the sizing.
-Some items typically run smaller or larger than normal.
+2. If you're purchasing clothes or shoes online, be careful with the sizing.
+Some items typically run smaller or bigger than normal.
 Some shopping sites will advertise if an item runs true to size.
 If the site doesn't list anything about sizing, glance at the reviews.
-In most cases, if the item is running larger or smaller, the reviewers will let you know.
+In most cases, if an item is running larger or smaller, the reviewers will let you know.